 The Policy Studies Research Group therefore advocates a ‘broad church’ approach.
 It accommodates allied and intersecting research interests from Public Administration, Political Science, Geography, Economics, Sociology, International Relations and beyond.
 It embraces diversity in participation from all career levels; from PhD students and early-career researchers to mid-career and senior scholars.
 It also welcomes those engaged in policy as practitioners in local, state and federal government.
 Finally, it looks beyond Australia to include regional and international researchers.
 This inclusive approach, we believe, feeds the growth of Policy Studies’ theoretical innovation, engenders novel collaborations, stimulates the development (and robust application of) new methodologies and methods and, ultimately, creates an environment in which extraordinary public policy research may flourish.

-Siobhan O’Sullivan, University of NSW – firstname.lastname@example.org
+Dr Christopher Pepin-Neff, University of Sydney – firstname.lastname@example.org

 Associate Professor Anna Boucher, University of Sydney – email@example.com